jmontellano2603-ui/ME405---Term-Project-Website/mainpage.md

 Line following is accomplished using a front mounted QTR-8A IR sensor that does dynamic thresholding from sensor readings and calculates a centroid position in mm from the sensor center.
 A PID controller (Kp=6.0, Ki=0.7, Kd=0.9) converts this error into a steering correction that is sent to both motors for adaptive speed setpoints.
 Below is an example of a one sensor reading, and how it is mnaipulated to find where the centroid of the line is.
-It is important to note that our "0" mm is equal to being directly over the first sensor
+It is important to note that our "0" mm is equal to being directly over the first sensor, and our sensor spacing was 8mm.
 |Initial sensor readings (1-8)|5500|54000|49000| 43000| 41000| 48000| 52000| 56000|
 | :---     |    :---: |    :---: |    :---: |    :---: |    :---: |    :---: |    :---: |    :---: |
 |Subtracted Min.| 14000|13000|8000|2000|0000|7000|11000|15000|